Active and Passive IRS Jointly Aided Communication: Deployment Design and Achievable Rate: System Model and Problem Formulation

 Although the optimal solution to problem \eqref{problem:TAPR-reduced} is difficult to be characterized in closed form due to the complicated expression of ${\sf SNR}_{a}(x_{TA})$, its value can be obtained by using a one-dimensional search over $x_{TA} \in [x_{a}, D]$.
-In the following, we first characterize the effects of AIRS amplification power and the number of PIRS elements on the optimal AIRS placement. \begin{lemma} The optimal Tx-AIRS horizontal distance (i.e., $x^{\star}_{TA}$) to problem \eqref{problem:TAPR-reduced} is \textit{non-increasing} with $P_{\rm F}$ and monotonically \textit{decreasing} with $N_{p}$. \end{lemma} \begin{proof} First, it can be shown that $x_{a}$ is non-increasing with $P_{\rm F}$.
-In addition, it is observed from the first denominator term of ${\sf SNR}_{a}(x_{TA})$ that $C_{1}$ and $d_{TA}(x_{TA})$ monotonically increases with both $P_{\rm F}$ and $x_{TA}$.
-If constraint \eqref{Cons:deployment1} is not considered, $x_{TA}$ should be decreased to maximize the objective function of problem \eqref{problem:TAPR-reduced} as $P_{\rm F}$ increases.
-Thus, the optimal solution $x^{\star}_{TA}$ is non-increasing with $P_{\rm F}$.

-Second, it can be shown that $x_{a}$ is independent of $N_{p}$ while $C_{1}$ monotonically increases with $N_{p}$.
-If without constraint \eqref{Cons:deployment1}, $x_{TA}$ should be decreased to maximize the objective function of problem \eqref{problem:TAPR-reduced} as $N_{p}$ increases.
-Thus, the optimal solution $x^{\star}_{TA}$ is decreasing with $N_{p}$.
+In the following, we first characterize the effects of AIRS amplification power and the number of PIRS elements on the optimal AIRS placement. \begin{lemma} The optimal Tx-AIRS horizontal distance (i.e., $x^{\star}_{TA}$) to problem \eqref{problem:TAPR-reduced} is \textit{non-increasing} with $P_{\rm F}$ and monotonically \textit{decreasing} with $N_{p}$. \end{lemma} \begin{proof} First, it can be shown that $x_{a}$ in \eqref{Cons:deployment1} is non-increasing with $P_{\rm F}$.
+In addition, it is observed that $C_{1}$ and $d_{TA}(x_{TA})$ in ${\sf SNR}_{a}(x_{TA})$ monotonically increase with both $P_{\rm F}$ and $x_{TA}$ while $d_{AP}(x_{TA})$ in ${\sf SNR}_{a}(x_{TA})$ decreases with $x_{TA}$.
+As a result, supposing without constraint \eqref{Cons:deployment1}, when $P_{\rm F}$ increases, the optimal solution $x^{\star}_{TA}$ should be decreased to guarantee the first derivative of the objective function to be zero.
+Combining the above, $x^{\star}_{TA}$ is non-increasing with $P_{\rm F}$.
+As for $N_{p}$, it can be shown that $x_{a}$ is independent of $N_{p}$ while $C_{1}$ monotonically increases with $N_{p}$.
+Similarly, it can be concluded that $x^{\star}_{TA}$ is decreasing with $N_{p}$.
+This thus completes the proof. \end{proof}